RamVasuthevan/Personal-Website/website/project-ideas.markdown

 # Spotify Ads Art Project

-- Ads on Spotify can interrupt the music from playing.
-You can buy Spotify ads and speak directly to people.
+- Audio ads on Spotify interrupt the music.
+You can [buy these Spotify ads](https://ads.spotify.com/en-CA/)
-- What do you want to say to a thousand strangers?
+- What do you want to say to a captive audience of thousands of strangers?